gravity-ui/components/src/components/Notifications/README.md

       title="Notifications"
       notifications={notifications}
       actions={<NotificationAction action={action} />}
-      emptyMessage={'Unfortunately, there are you notifications for you, pal'}
+      emptyMessage={'Unfortunately, there are no notifications for you, pal'}
     />
   );
 };